 - Build a new audience segment from a JSON definition to target specific customer behaviors.

-- Set up a new ODP segment as part of a personalization or targeting strategy.
+- Configure a new ODP segment as part of a personalization or targeting strategy.

 -